 Mail and Communication at Camp

-We know that staying in touch with your child is important to you, just as hearing from home is important at camp.
-Though we do not have visiting days or access to phones for your camper to contact you, there are several ways you can be in touch while they are at camp
+We know that staying in touch with your child is important to you, just as hearing from home is important to your camper.
+There are several ways you can be in touch while they are at camp

 Letters and Packages

 Write your child some letters!
-You can leave them in the office on the first day of camp to be distributed throughout the session or mail them within the first couple days of camp.
+You can leave them in the office on the first day of camp to be distributed throughout the session, or mail them within the first couple days of camp.
 Mail is not distributed to campers on weekend days.

 You can send a letter via email to firstname.lastname@example.org.
 We will print it & distribute it along with the mail.
 Please keep your emails to 1 page, as ink & paper are limited at Camp.